brainflow-dev/brainflow/docs/UserAPI.rst

    :show-inheritance:
    :member-order: bysource

-Cpp API Reference
+C++ API Reference
 -------------------

-Here we describe only high level API, to get information about structures, classes and enums from low level API check Brainflow Core API
+Here we describe only high level API, to get information about structures, classes and enums from low level API check Brainflow Core API.

 BoardShim class
 ~~~~~~~~~~~~~~~~

-This class communicates with a real board and read/send data from/to it
+This class communicates with a real board and read/send data from/to it.

 .. doxygenclass:: BoardShim
    :members: